 Q- Can you REALLY make money blogging?

 YES!
 You really can.
 I make a full-time income on my blog.
 The more time and money I invest into my blog, the more it grows.
 That really goes for anything in life- good things require work.
+Life is an echo.
+What you reap you sow.
 If the passion and desire is there, it can happen.
 I started to make a decent income after about a year and a half of blogging.
-That was blogging on average 10 times a month.
-I also had a strong instagram following that did help to get me there a little quicker.
-I was making a small amount of money off of my blog, maybe on average $500-$1000 a month before that year and a half mark.
+That was putting out a new bog post out on average 12 times a month.
+I also had a strong instagram following that did help to get me there a little quicker, which I grew by consistently putting out content.
+I was making a small amount of money off of my blog, maybe on average $1000 a month before that year and a half mark.